 Some people only get an asthma attack during exercising and some may have it all the time.
 Though signs and symptoms of bronchial asthma vary from person to person but typically include the following:

-Sleep disruption associated with shortness of breath, cough, or wheezing bouts.
+- Sleep disruption is associated with shortness of breath, cough, or wheezing bouts

-Cough attacks which get worst with a respiratory illness such as flu.
+- Cough attacks that get worse with a respiratory illness such as the flu

 What Causes Bronchial Asthma?